 }

-Since pathing to the Secrets Engine can be whatever you set as a unique endpoint, the following URL sample is presented with v1
+Since pathing to the Secrets Engine can be whatever you set as a unique endpoint, the following URL sample is presented with v1 as a hard-coded file path in IAP where the actual vault token is stored.

 Example: URL Structure